I REALLY TRIED!

 MY mom always told me, “A job worth doing, is worth doing WELL!”

-But when my kids were little, I could never get everything done ‘well’ at the same time.
+But when my seven kids were little, I could never get everything done “WELL”.

 To get the house clean, I’d have to ignore the kids.

 When I paid attention to the kids, I would neglect the house.

 And when my husband needed attention, everything else stopped.

 I became a multi-task juggler and still couldn’t get it all done.